Composting

 Many residents, schools and organizations in Clallam County are reducing the amount of food waste they dispose of by choosing to compost on site.
 It can be a fun, educational and impactful action for families, students and employees.

-Washington State University is one of the premier resources on soils, compost and mulch at: WSU publications
+Washington State University is one of the premier resources on soils, compost and mulch.
+Learn more by consulting WSU publications.

 Are you ready to get started?